RobbyCBennett/Spinneret/doc/server.md

 * Set the defaults of the following values of a response
 	* Status code: 201 if POST request, otherwise 200
-	* Header: content-type: text/plain
-	* Header: content-security-policy: default-src 'self';
+	* Header: `Content-Type: text/plain`

 `Server.midResEnd`

-* Add the following methods as shortcuts for a response
+* Add the following methods, which are as shortcuts for the code listed below each
 ```js
 res.endJson(obj);